Dans-labs/dariah/docs/Dux.md

 the ids of the retrieved intities in the right order.

 Next to the entity and order information there is field type information.
-There is also inforamtion about permissions (read, insert, delete, update).
+There is also information about permissions (read, insert, delete, update).

 The entities themselves have a `values` object, with all the field values, keyed by field name.
 Next to the values there is an attribute `complete` that tells whether